-Are you happy with the amount of sleep you get each night?
+Are you happy with the amount of sleep you get every night?
 If not, it’s often the lifestyle that gets in the way.
 Whether you work nights, love gaming, or are a student, it’s a difficult balance to master.

 Whatever your position, we urge you to remember the importance of sleep.
 Even when a new baby has entered your life or a new job, your health depends on a good sleeping pattern and this is why your lifestyle decisions are so important.
-Today, we want to offer some simple advice for people who want to maintain a healthy body, sleep well, and still have time for hobbies (it’s not just a myth!).
+Today we want to offer some simple advice for people who want to maintain a healthy body, sleep well, and still have time for hobbies (it’s not just a myth!).
 Let’s get that balance right!

-1. Cut the Nicotine
+1. Cut nicotine

 Present in tobacco, nicotine is never good for anybody who wants to boost their health.
-If you needed a specific reason, nicotine has stimulating effects so it will keep you awake if you smoke too close to bedtime.
+If you needed a specific reason, nicotine has stimulating effects, so it will keep you awake if you smoke too close to bedtime.

 Fun fact: Exercise will also relieve stress (a known problem for those with insomnia!).

-3. Reduce Caffeine Intake
+3. Reduce caffeine

 While some people need coffee to get up in the morning, others need it morning, late morning, lunch, early afternoon…you get the idea.
-Just like nicotine and exercise, caffeine will keep you up if you consume too much or too late, so we recommend stopping at least four hours before you plan to sleep.
+Just like nicotine and exercise, caffeine will keep you awake if you consume too much or too late, so we recommend stopping at least four hours before you plan to sleep.
 And, according to experts, healthy adults shouldn’t exceed four cups of coffee per day.

-We mentioned coffee but be aware that caffeine can be found in plenty of other foods and drinks.
-Also, steer clear of soda, tea, and chocolate before bed time.
+We mentioned coffee, but be aware that caffeine can be found in plenty of other foods and drinks.
+Also steer clear of soda, tea, and chocolate before bedtime.

-4. Eat Early
+4. Eat early

-Finally, fatty, spicy and acidic foods can lead to heartburn (a nightmare when you’re lying in bed and trying to sleep!).
+Fatty, spicy, and acidic foods can lead to heartburn (a nightmare when you’re lying in bed and trying to sleep!).
 As we lie down, stomach acid gets into the esophagus and we have an uncomfortable night ahead.